roxieetc/FFX-Trivia/README.md

 ## Major Hurdles

 > - The functionality in JavaScript provided challenges, such as correcting the syntax to have each button click loop through the questions and correct answers.
 Oftentimes, this would result in only displaying the first or last question and nothing in between.
 > - Creating an eventListener that would change color when selecting the correct/incorrect answer.
-Also, with that, making sure the button would only apply the question that was being answered and not continue to the next question.
+Also, with that, making sure the button color would only apply the question that was being answered and not continue to the next question.

 ---